 After a 2006 fire heavily damaged Napa Valley Silver Oak family winery, CEO David Duncan said he heeded seismic studies written by Marrow and rebuilt winery buildings to incorporate a seemingly simple change — switching to steadier four-barrel racks, even though that required buying bigger forklifts to move them.

-During the latest quake at Silver Oak, the towers of wine barrels stood, although three barrels in partially full racks fell.
+At Silver Oak during the latest quake, the towers of wine barrels stood, although three barrels in partially full racks fell.
 "Every single photograph I've seen" of collapsed barrel stacks elsewhere in wine country "were all on two-barrel racks," Duncan said.

 For Silver Oak, each full barrel that stayed put and didn't break represented upward of $32,500 in wine saved.